angarsky/diveintopython/learn/date/datetime.md

 ## Datetime to Epoch Conversion

 You can convert a Python `datetime` object to epoch time (i.e., the number of seconds since January 1, 1970, 00:00:00 UTC) using the `timestamp()` method.
-Here's an example:
+Let's look at the example how to convert a Python datetime object to a timestam:

 ```python
 import datetime